-Wizard Prompt Description Value Name The name for the actual des- tination object (8 character limit).
-NoteThis name is case-sensitive.
-Server The InfoPrint Manager serv- er that controls this actual destination.
-TCP/IP address The dotted-decimal IP ad- dress used to access this printer.
+Wizard Prompt Description Value Name The name for the actual desti- nation object (8 character limit). □ This name is case-sensitive.
+Server The Infoprint Manager serv- er that controls this actual destination.
+TCP/IP address The dotted-decimal IP address used to access this printer.
 TCP/IP port The port used by the printer for communication.
 (Typical- ly, port 5001 is used.)
-Logical destination The logical destination that directs jobs to this actual des- tination.
-Default Other: NoteThis name is case-sensitive.
-Logical destination's server The server that contains the logical destination.
-NoteThis name is case-sensitive.
+Logical destination NoteThis name is case-sensitive.
+Default Other: Logical destination's server NoteThis name is case-sensitive.
 Queue The queue for the target printer (actual destination).
 Default Other: NoteThis name is case-sensitive.

-2 Launch the InfoPrint Manager Administration GUI.

-• On the menu bar, select [Printer] -> [Create] -> [PSF] -> [TCP/IP] to start the Create Printer Wizard.

-Provide the worksheet information to the wizard.
-For assistance, refer to the InfoPrint Manager Administration GUI online help.

-U If you did not enable the printer with the Create Printer Wizard, use the InfoPrint Manager Administration GUI to enable it.
+- 2 Launch the Infoprint Manager Administration GUI. - On the menu bar, select [Printer] -> [Create] -> [PSF] -> [TCP/IP] to start the Create Printer Wizard. - Provide the worksheet information to the wizard.
+For assistance, refer to the Infoprint Manager Administration GUI online help. - U If you did not enable the printer with the Create Printer Wizard, use the Infoprint Manager Administration GUI to enable it.